 “Historically, location has been a big consideration, and it remains so,” Dean said.
 “There are limits to how far candidates might be prepared to commute, but increasingly candidates are looking for opportunities for hybrid or remote working.
 You should consider carefully if different approaches to work are possible and then ensure any flexibility is clearly stated in your job benefits.
 Don’t make the big decision to offer hybrid working without shouting about it.

 “Finally, try to be concise and make it as easy as possible for potential candidates to find the information they need.
 Exhaustive paragraphs full of requirements can be off-putting; equally, being too brief might encourage applications from candidates that are not suited to the role or it could give the wrong impression about the job and organisational culture.
 Carefully considered bullet point lists are often effective.
 Splitting skills and experience into essential and desirable can be an efficient approach.
 Remember, candidates are leading the market, so ensure your advert makes it easy for them to find out what they need to know”

 Here to help

 “If this seems too daunting or if you are struggling for the time to create the perfect job advert, we are more than happy to help,” Dean said.
 “Our team has the skills to present your jobs in a way that will give you the best chance of success.
 Rail Recruiter also provides a great deal of information about interactions with adverts, so we can quickly see what is working best.
 Whether you need us to check your advert or write it from scratch, get in touch, and we will make sure you can create an advert that puts you at the top of a candidate’s list.”

 Contact Dean here, or call 01924 665960

-You can follow RBD Rail Recruiter on LinkedIn by clicking here
+You can follow Rail Recruiter on LinkedIn by clicking here

-You can follow RBD Rail Recruiter on Facebook by clicking here
+You can follow Rail Recruiter on Facebook by clicking here